 11. Wish them a happy birthday and make it unique.

 When you get an opportunity to wish someone a Happy Birthday, as with Facebook’s birthday reminder, make it a point to make it personal rather than just a generic wish.
 Find a good birthday quote—add a picture—mention something unique about them… and use their name.

 12. Take it off-line.

-Make it regular practice to offer yourself publicaly for a short telephone one-on-one to find out more about someone or just catch up.
-Ask how you can network or refer them business.
+Make it a regular practice to offer yourself publicly for a short telephone one-on-one to find out more about someone or just catch up.
+Ask how you can network or refer them businesses.
 Most importantly, make it about THEM.
 Asking “How can I help you?” builds great rapport.